-A snubber is a length of stretchable nylon rope that connects the yacht’s strong points , cleats, samson post or bow rollers, to the anchor chain, transferring load from the windlass and creating elasticity in an otherwise rigid anchoring system.
+A snubber is a length of stretchable nylon rope that connects the yacht’s strong points, cleats, samson post or bow rollers, to the anchor chain, transferring load from the windlass and creating elasticity in an otherwise rigid anchoring system.
 Understanding how snubbers work, their construction, sizing, rigging methods, and operational considerations greatly improves holding, reduces mechanical stress, and protects both vessel and crew.
+Correct use of a snubber depends on adequate line length, proper chafe protection, and a secure attachment point that can handle full anchor loads.
+The hook or chain‑grabber must fit the chain size cleanly, and the line must be set with enough slack in the chain to ensure the snubber, not the chain, is carrying the load.
+A well‑set snubber stabilises the yacht, protects the windlass, and turns a noisy, jerky ride at anchor into a controlled, predictable load pattern.

 Most modern cruising yachts anchor on an all-chain rode for durability, chafe resistance, and superior holding in deep or abrasive seabeds.
 Although anchor chain is strong, it has almost no elasticity.
 When a yacht yaws or surges due to wind gusts, waves, or swell, the chain goes taut abruptly.
 These shock loads can exceed several tonnes, transmitting instantaneous force to: